Integration Services (SSIS) Parameters

 When you deploy a package that contains parameters using the package deployment model and then execute the package, the parameters are not called during execution.
 If the package contains package parameters and expressions within the package use the parameters, the resulting values are applied at runtime.
 If the package contains project parameters, the package execution may fail.

-When you deploy a project to the Integration Services server, you use views, stored procedures, and the SQL Server Management Studio UI to manage project and package parameters.
+When you deploy a project to the Integration Services (SSIS) server, you use views, stored procedures, and the SQL Server Management Studio UI to manage project and package parameters.
 For more information, see the following topics.

 You can assign up to three different types of values to a parameter.
 When a package execution is started, a single value is used for the parameter, and the parameter is resolved to its final literal value.

 The following table lists the types of values.

 The value that is assigned to a specific instance of package execution.
 This assignment overrides all other values, but applies to only a single instance of package execution.

 The value assigned to the parameter within the scope of the project, after the project is deployed to the Integration Services server.
 This value overrides the design default.

 Literal or Environment Variable Reference